Skip to main content.

 Note several settings used in the restorecd script depend on the default behaviors and settings of each NetBSD command and kernel, so they might have to be updated for the future NetBSD-current.

-How does the Restore CD work? (top)
+How does the Restore CD/USB work?

 • Device nodes in /dev is prepared by init(8) as well as RAMDISK kernels on installation media.